jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 > An Asian woman sitting on a plain green bench without a backrest.
 She is wearing rings with very large and colorful gemstones on her hands.
 Opposite of her, lying flatly on his back on another similar bench, a man is being crushed by a black box.
 The man holds a cornet with strawberry ice cream in his dangling hand.

+### Result

+{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream2.jpg">}}

 ### Background

 This dream was inspired by a girl who preferred another guy over me.
-They didn't end up exchanging rings, though, and instead split up after a year or so.
+They didn't actually end up exchanging rings and instead split up after a year or so.
 Ha-Ha!

-### Result

-{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream2.jpg">}}

 ## Dream about fucking up at school